XiaHaochong98/Cradle_OSWorld/README.md

 | ![Original interface](docs/images/move_control_previous.png) | ![Changed interface](docs/images/move_control_now.png) |

 #### 1.3 Game screen
 Use Win+Tab to open two desktops.
 Put the code on the right desktop and open the game in the left desktop.
 The game should be scriptly at the top-left corner of the screen.
-The recommended default resolution to use is 2560x1440, but it can vary if the 16:9 aspect ratio is preserved.
+The recommended default resolution to use is 2560x1440, but it can vary if the **16:9** aspect ratio is preserved (like 1920X1080 and 3840X2160).
 DO NOT change the aspect ratio.
+And you need to set the Screen Type to **Windowed Borderlese**.
 ![game_position](docs/images/game_position.png)

-im
 #### 1.3 Mini-map
 Press Alt and press X to make the mini-map expand.
 ![mini_map_setting](docs/images/mini_map_setting.png)